Arthroscopic shoulder surgery for the treatment of rotator cuff tears: why, when and how it is done

 In persons who continue to have symptoms despite an adequate trial of physical therapy, surgical repair of the rotator cuff is the most effective method to restore strength and eliminate pain.

 Different shoulder surgeons have different preferences regarding how they like to repair torn cuff tissues.
 One of the obstacles to surgery of the shoulder (unlike the knee) is that the shoulder is surrounded by a bony and muscular "envelope".
 The shoulder blade, or scapulaacromion.
 The rotator cuff muscles originate on the scapula, and surround the socket and humeral head under this acromial roof.
 The larger deltoid muscles originate from the surface of the acromion, and form another muscular barrier to the cuff as well.
-In short, the rotator cuff is "protected" in the front, side and back by the deltoid muscles, and is inaccessible from the top owing to the bony acromion. forms the bony glenoid socket of the joint, and also forms a bony "roof" over the humeral head called the
+In short, the rotator cuff is "protected" in the front, side and back by the deltoid muscles, and is inaccessible from the top owing to the bony acromion.

 Historically, surgeons had to make large incisions in the skin and split and move the deltoid muscles to gain access to the rotator cuff.
 Serious and debilitating complications developed if the deltoid muscle origin did not heal back to the acromion, so surgeons now will now access the rotator cuff tear by leaving the deltoid muscle attached and simply splitting it (like ‘peeking through closed curtains’) to gain access to the rotator cuff where it attaches to the humerus.
 This process is ideal for tears that have not pulled back, or retracted back away from the deltoid.
 However, in cases of larger retracted rotator cuff tears, working through a deltoid split can become a little like building a ship in a bottle—trying to work through the narrow mouth of a bottleneck to get to the retracted cuff tissue.